 Early phases in a puppy’s development are extremely important for exposure and socialization.
 Socializing a puppy with people and dogs is known to most, but not fully understood.

 Dictionary.com defines socialization as: a continuing process whereby an individual acquires a personal identity and learns the norms, values, behavior, and social skills appropriate to his or her social position.
 The British dictionary defines the verb socialize as: to prepare for life in society.

-Socializing a puppy with people needs to be done in order to have a happy and healthy adult dog.
+Socialization needs to be handled correctly so your puppy grows up to be a happy and healthy adult dog.
 As an owner, remember not to overwhelm your puppy.
-Take them to different places to absorb the sites, sounds and smells without forcing them to interact with other people.
+Take them to different places to absorb the sights, sounds and smells without forcing them to interact with other people.

 For those of us who want to snuggle with every puppy, remember that these early interactions are what shape a dog’s behavior later in life.
 Puppies learn very quickly from these experiences.

 A puppy does not understand the difference between someone who loves dogs and someone who is afraid.
 If you do not want your puppy to jump on people as an adult, you do not want to encourage it while they are young.